triggermesh/docs/docs/guides/bridges/webhook-to-slack.md

 In order to connect all components we will setup these elements:

 - A central Broker that receives messages from the Source
-- A Trigger that consumes Webhook events filtering by the `webhook.slack.postmessage` type and sends then to the transformation Function.
+- A Trigger that consumes Webhook events filtered by the `webhook.slack.postmessage` type and sends them to the transformation Function.
-- A Trigger that consumes transformed events filtering by the `com.slack.webapi.chat.postMessage` type and sends then to the Slack target.
+- A Trigger that consumes transformed events filtered by the `com.slack.webapi.chat.postMessage` type and sends them to the Slack target.

-The Broker name is set to `default` to match the one used at the already created Webhook Source.
+The Broker name is set to `default` to match the one used at the Webhook Source earlier.

 ```yaml
 apiVersion: eventing.knative.dev/v1